Pttn/rieMiner/README.md

 Then something is wrong (possible example would be an unstable overclock)...

-Also watch regularly if the wallet is correctly synching, especially if the message "Blockheight = ..." did not appear since a very long time (except if the Diff is very high, in this case, it means that the network is now mining the superblock).
+Also watch regularly if the wallet is correctly syncing, especially if the message "Blockheight = ..." did not appear since a very long time (except if the Diff is very high, in this case, it means that the network is now mining the superblock).
 In Riecoin-Qt, this can be done by hovering the green check at the lower right corner, and comparing the number with the latest block found in an Riecoin explorer.
 If something is wrong, try to change the nodes in riecoin.conf, the following always worked fine for me:

 ```
 ﻿connect=5.9.39.9
 connect=37.59.143.10
-connect=46.105.29.136
 connect=144.217.15.39
 connect=149.14.200.26
 connect=178.251.25.240